-The US Labor Department reported the federal government and states overpaid $14 billion in unemployment benefits in 2011, equating to 11% of ALL jobless benefits paid out.
+Long ago in 2011, the US Labor Department reported the federal government and states overpaid $14 billion in unemployment benefits, equating to 11% of ALL jobless benefits paid out.
 This isn't surprising given how inefficient our government is.

 The $14 billion in overpaid benefits went to three groups:

 1) Those who aren't actively searching for a job.

 2) Those who continue to file claims even though they've returned to work.